patakgabriel/Java_Examples/README.md

 # Java Examples

-These are some exercises I did in Java for college.
+These are some exercises I did in Java.